OzzyFin/rotter/README.md

 Remember to place all the .php files inside the same folder.

+For debugging I suggest printing the result of your Request call and possible tables out of the result.

 **How to actually use it**

 I'll explain the use with my ModuleScript.